Startr/WEB-Sage.Education-docs/docs/features/workspace/models.md

     **How To**:
     1. **Select the Model**: Within the chat interface, select the desired models from the model switcher dropdown.
 You can select up to two models simultaneously, and both responses will be generated.
 You can then navigate between them by using the back and forth arrows.
-    2. **Context Preservation**: Open WebUI retains the conversation context across model switches, allowing smooth transitions.
+    2. **Context Preservation**: Sage WebUI retains the conversation context across model switches, allowing smooth transitions.